marnold1024/Arnold-Portfolio/finalproject-Arnold.md

 ## Part 2- Storyboards and User Research

 ### User Research Protocol
-**Target Audience**- The target audience of my final project is specifically more focused toward individuals around my age that drive/own a car, but could also be more broad to include all people who drive cars.
-In general it could be taken even broader, and could be any adult (even if they don’t dive a car), as the topic and information is general enough that there shouldn’t be any barriers to understanding the topic.
-The audience could easily find a different habit/aspect of their life to relate this to.
-A main focus of my project is to just become more aware of our actions and their effects on ourselves, as well as those around us.
+**Target Audience**- The target audience of my final project is specifically more focused toward individuals around my age that drive/own a car, but could also be more broad to include all people who are concerned about air quality and its health effects.
+If the audience does not own a car or drive, they could easily find a different habit/aspect of their life to compare my information and outcomes to.
+A main focus of my project is to just become more aware of our actions and how they contribute to air pollution and affect their own lives as well as others'.

 **My approach to identifying individuals to interview**- I plan on asking individuals of around my age.
 While I would like the majority to drive a car, I would also be interested in interviewing a person who does not drive a car, to see how they react to the project.

 **Interview Script**
 	Me- Hello.
 I’m creating a data visualization report as my final project for a course I’m taking for my Master of Public Management degree.
 The topic of my report is my driving mileage data and how it relates to various factors.
 I do not want to give it all away, as that is why you are here.
 I’m asking you to please look over my storyboards which outline my project and answer these few questions: